Bad Fall Leads to ResQLink 400 activation atop New Zealand's St. James Track

 We expected her to get up quickly and laugh at herself.
 But that didn’t happen.

-She stayed lying on the floor and told us her arm was really sore, and we quickly realized it was probably broken.
+She stayed lying on the floor and told us her arm was really sore.
+We realized it was likely broken.
 She was groaning in obvious pain, experiencing hot and cold flashes and felt very nauseous.

 At 8.20pm we made the decision to activate my ACR ResQLink400 PLB knowing there was probably only an hour’s light left in the day.
 We packed my friend’s bag and waited.
 It was a long night as we took turns providing comfort to her, stoking the hut fire and trying to get some sleep.